Frank Anstey: Political career

 In 1914 Australia, under the Labor government of Andrew Fisher, entered the First World War on the side of Britain.
 Anstey was one of the few Labor members who opposed the war from the start, and as a result he was highly unpopular for a time.
 By 1917, however, anti-war sentiment was growing and Anstey became one of the leaders of the movement against conscription for the war.

-Anstey published a book called The Kingdom of Shylock, in which he described the "money power" which he said controlled and manipulated capitalism from behind the scenes.
+Anstey published a pamphlet called The Kingdom of Shylock in 1917.
+In this he described the "money power" which he said controlled and manipulated capitalism from behind the scenes.
 "London is, so far, the web centre of international finance," he wrote.
 "In London are assembled the actual chiefs or the representatives of the great financial houses of the world.
 The Money Power is something more than Capitalism.
 These men constitute the Financial Oligarchy.
 No nation can be really free where this financial oligarchy is permitted to hold dominion, and no 'democracy' can be aught but a name that does not shake it from its throne."

 Anstey described this system as the "Black Masonic Plutocracy": "These men constitute the Financial Oligarchy, this group of speculators properly designated and distinguished as the Money Power, controls the whole mechanism of exchange, and all undertakings in the field of industry are subject to its will and machinations.
 It wields an unseen sceptre over thrones and populations, and bloody slaughter is as profitable to its pockets as the most peaceful peculation."

 "In The Kingdom of Shylock Anstey identified the leaders of the "money power" in London as a group of private financiers associated with the circles of the Morgan family in the United States.
 "After Medina came the Jew, Manasseh Lopes," Anstey wrote.
 "Then came Samson Gideon and the Goldsmids – Abraham and Benjamin.
 They were succeeded by the Rothschilds."

 The fact that some of Anstey's prominent targets were Jewish has caused critics to accuse him of anti-Semitism.
 The Australian labour historian Peter Love writes: "The anti-Semitism in The Kingdom of Shylock was no aberration.
 It arose from the logic of his [Anstey's] analysis combined with the cultural tradition of which he was a part.
 The vulgarities of Christian mythology had built up an accretion of hatred and suspicion towards Jews over many centuries.
 The resulting stereotype of the greedy and cunning Jewish financier was a commonplace convention in the writings of British radicals and American populists.
 It was also a persistent theme among Australian labour radicals.

-In 1922 Anstey became Assistant Leader of the ALP in the House, a post he held until 1926.
+In 1922 Anstey became Assistant Leader of the ALP in the House, a post he held until 1927.